mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 ## <a name="client_identification"></a> Client Identification

-All calls to the MobilePay PoS V10 API must include the following two headers `X-MP-Client-System-Name` and `X-MP-Client-System-Version` to identify the client system and verify that the given system has been [certified](api_principles#self_certification).
+All calls to the MobilePay PoS V10 API must include the following two headers `X-MobilePay-Client-System-Name` and `X-MobilePay-Client-System-Version` to identify the client system and verify that the given system has been [certified](api_principles#self_certification).
-The Client Name (`X-MP-Client-System-Name`) is a suitable name used for the client, preferably the name that the integrator uses in their own communication.
+The Client Name (`X-MobilePay-Client-System-Name`) is a suitable name used for the client, preferably the name that the integrator uses in their own communication.
 This way support communication between merchant, integrator and MobilePay uses the same name which should aid in removing confusion in the support situation.
-The Client Version (`X-MP-Client-System-Version`) is a 3 dimensional number Major.Minor.Build.
+The Client Version (`X-MobilePay-Client-System-Version`) is a 3 dimensional number Major.Minor.Build.
 It is recommended that when the client software is updated, the client version is updated accordingly.
 The client version will be used by MobilePay to block versions of clients that are not certified and/or are misbehaving.
 An example of misbehavior is spamming irrelevant HTTP calls that endanger fast